Passengers pay for Lyft rides exclusively through the app, but can tip drivers either in the app or using cash.

 Accepted payment methods

-Lyft works with major credit cards (like American Express, Visa, MasterCard, and Discover), debit cards tied to checking accounts, and prepaid cards.
-Passengers may also use PayPal (for iOS and Android users), Apple Pay, and Google Pay.
+Lyft works with major credit cards (like American Express, Visa, MasterCard, and Discover), debit cards, and prepaid cards.
+Passengers may also use PayPal (for iOS and Android users), Apple Pay, Google Pay, or link their bank account.

 Note: In order to add PayPal, Apple Pay, or Google Pay, passengers must also have a valid debit or credit card on file.